 Once the centre of the mighty Habsburg Empire, Austria's magical capital on the blue Danube is a showcase of gilded architecture.
 This is home to the lavish Hofburg Imperial Palace complex with its Vienna Boys' Choir and dazzling Lipizzaner stallions; the neo-renaissance Vienna Opera House; and awe-inspiring St. Stephen's Cathedral-plus, countless other sights your Local Guide will show you during an included CITY SIGHTSEEING TOUR.
-Alternatively, you can join a Vienna culinary walk, during which you will learn about Austrian food culture and taste some local products.
-The walking tour will be followed by a cooking class at the "Wrenkh" restaurant, where two famous chefs, the Wrenkh brothers, will teach you how to prepare a famous Viennese dessert.
-In your free time, stroll through the delightful pedestrian Karntnerstrasse, and be sure to take a break and enjoy a piece of decadent Sachertorte or Apfelstrudel in one of the classic Viennese coffee houses, historic institutions that helped shape Viennese culture!
+Stroll through the delightful pedestrian Karntnerstrasse, and be sure to take a break and enjoy a piece of decadent Sachertorte or Apfelstrudel in one of the classic Viennese coffee houses, historic institutions that helped shape Viennese culture!
 An optional concert is available tonight.
 (B,L,D)

 Day 3: DURNSTEIN-MELK.

 Durnstein, known for the magnificent baroque Stiftskirche with its blue facade, lies right in the heart of the Wachau wine region.
 Above town are the ruins of the castle where England's King Richard the Lionheart was imprisoned in 1192.
 A Local Guide will tell you the tale during your GUIDED WALK.
 Those seeking some sporting activity might like to climb up the steep hill to the castle ruins for spectacular views of the town and river.
 Alternatively, you may just want to stroll through the narrow streets on your own.
-A Master of Wine will join you on board and will introduce you to some of Austria's famous wines.
-Cruise through the beautiful Wachau Valley to reach Melk after lunch and visit the magnificent 11th-century BENEDICTINE ABBEY.
+Then, cruise through the beautiful Wachau Valley to reach Melk after lunch and visit the magnificent 11th-century BENEDICTINE ABBEY.
 Melk's abbey towers over the town and is one of Europe's largest.
 It houses an ornate library with over 80,000 printed books and 2,000 manuscripts.
-Words cannot describe the splendor of its church with its frescd ceilings, stunning high altar, marble statues, and 65 metre (210-foot) high cupola.
-This evening, you'll be able to sample some of the region's FAMOUS WINES paired with cheese during an on board TASTING presented by our Master of Wine .
+Words cannot describe the splendour of its church with its frescd ceilings, stunning high altar, marble statues, and 60 metre (210-foot) high cupola.
+This evening, you'll be able to sample some of the region's FAMOUS WINES.
 (B,L,D)

 Day 4: GREIN-LINZ.